MichaelZaugg/OpenSteamController-Continued/ReverseEngineering/Datasheets_Documentation/Cirque-1CA027/Ribbon-Cable-Pinout-to-Cirque-Board.md

-This is the pinout for the ribbon cable.
+This is the pinout for the bottom of the ribbon cable (going into the motherboard).
 Starting with the white dot as pin 1 going to pin 12 from left to right.

 ![RightTrackPad](https://github.com/MichaelZaugg/OpenSteamController-Continued/assets/26980031/8011e839-85fa-49b8-87e3-3cf58929fd1b)

 Pin(s)

-1: ATP5/ATP6  -Haptics Engine Annode
+1: ATP6  -Haptics Engine

-2: ATP5/ATP6  -Haptics Engine Annode
+2: ATP6  -Haptics Engine

-3: ATP5/ATP6  -Haptics Engine Annode
+3: ATP5  -Haptics Engine

-4: ATP5/ATP6  -Haptics Engine Annode
+4: ATP5  -Haptics Engine

-5: GND/ ATP3, ATP4 -Haptics Engine Cathode
+5: GND/ ATP4 -Haptics Engine

 6: VDD

-7: GND
+7: GND /ATP4

 8: MOSI